 What is it Really Like to Live in the Galápagos?

-When I got to islands, I lived in a room above the school where I worked.
+When I moved out of Pennsylvania and the U.S. and got to islands, I lived in a room above the school where I worked.

 My paycheck was $800 a month, with a portion taken out monthly for health insurance.
 All accommodation was included in my work contract, so my earnings were just for food and they were more than enough for my lifestyle.